 Portugal frees your mind.
 Dramatic coastlines with deep blue waves crashing against cliffs.
-The fine sand on the side of the streets give you feeling of being home.
+The fine sand on the side of the streets gives you a feeling of being home.
 As soon as we passed the sign of Peniche we started smiling and got excited about the week to come.
 Surfing in Peniche – It’s on!

 The following guide to Peniche covers everything you need to know from when to go, where to go and the most important surf spots.
-Beyond that, I will also give some options of surf-alternatives and an estimation on what you will approximately spend.
+Beyond that, I will also give some options of surf-alternatives and estimation on what you will approximately spend.

 Surfing in Peniche – When and who?

 In May I spoke with a friend about a surf trip this summer.
-After evaluating we decided in favour of Portugal!
+After evaluating we decided in favor of Portugal!
 First off, what bothered me before booking the flights?
 How are the waves in July?!

 Waves break in Portugal throughout the year.
 Certainly, during European summer the wave machine is not switched on yet.
 Neither in Morocco, nor Spain.
 As well the Algarve can have weeks with hardly any surfable waves.
-Peniche seems to be a safest bet.
+Peniche seems to be the safest bet.
 Some spots (more on spots later) are extremely exposed and still get waves when all other spots are flat like a lake.